Is it Safe to Give Metacam to Dogs?

 - Unusual weakness and lethargy

-If your dog is experiencing some of these side effects, discontinue the use of Meloxicam and call your veterinarian for further instructions.
+If your dog is experiencing any of these side effects, discontinue using Meloxicam and call your veterinarian immediately for further instructions.

 It is worth mentioning that Metacam may trigger an allergic reaction in some highly sensitive dogs.
 Such reactions manifest with facial swelling, rashes and hives, and difficulty breathing.

-Because of the increased risk of side effects, Metacam should be used cautiously in:
+Because of the increased risk of side effects, Metacam should be used cautiously in the following scenarios:

-- Dogs with active ulcers or a history of ulcers
+- Dogs with oral, gastric, or esophageal ulcers or a history of ulcers

 - Dogs with pre-existing heart conditions